Our use of the term Electric Vehicles (EVs) describes hybrid electric vehicles, plug-in hybrid electric vehicles, and all-electric vehicles.

-Plug-In America, an advocacy group that works to promote the widespread adaption of EVs is against mandating artificial vehicle sound.
+Plug-In America, an advocacy group that works to promote the widespread adaption of EVs does not support AVS.
 Their position on safety is that EVs are quiet, but not silent.
-They claim that at parking lot speeds, an EV will produce similar sounds as ICE vehicles because of various fans, pumps, and tire noise.
+At parking lot speeds, an EV will produce similar sounds as ICE vehicles because of various fans, pumps, and tire noise.

-General Motors (GM) is the automaker that developed the EV1, the first mass-produced electric vehicle of the modern era.
-Amid accusations GM self-sabotaged the program to avoid government regulation requiring 'zero emission' vehicles on the market, the cars were subsequently repossessed from lease-holders and destroyed.
+Incidentally, GM was the automaker that developed the EV1, the first mass-produced EV of the modern era.
+Amid accusations GM self-sabotaged the program to avoid government regulation requiring zero-emission vehicles on the market, the cars were subsequently repossessed from lease-holders and destroyed.

 Ford Motor Company

-Fisker Automotive is introducing its Fisker Karma plug-in hybrid sportscar in 2010.
-The vehicle will include external loudspeakers that will emit a custom sound.
-The company consulted with sound companies based in the film industry to produce its sound.
+Fisker Automotive introduced its Fisker Karma plug-in hybrid sportscar in 2010.
+The vehicle uses external loudspeakers to emit its custom sound.
+They also consulted with a film-industry sound design studio to produce its sound.